Benjamin Eli Eichenauer, Executive director

-As Executive Director, Eli guides Revive's outreach and growth.
+Eli guides Revive's outreach and growth.
 Eli is a long-time social entrepreneur with a passion for community development.
 He has helped to found successful holistic health centers, the Community Inspired Professionals business support group, and the WebLively Collaborative Wellness Network.
-Eli is a Certified Advanced Rolfer and Owner/Director of Prime Vital Health.
-He has practiced holistic manual therapy in Portland for over 14 years.
-In 2012, he moved his practice to Taborspace, where he and his family love both the beautiful building and being active members of the Taborspace community.
+Eli is a Certified Advanced Rolfer and Owner of Prime Vital Health.
+In 2012, he moved his holistic manual therapy practice to Taborspace, where he and his family love both the beautiful building and being active members of the Taborspace community.

 Board of Directors

 Lauren is a Portland native with a great appreciation for the city’s innovative and community-minded spirit.
 While studying Community Development and Business at PSU, she co-founded Taborspace with Carley Friesen (Pastor, MTPC) in June of 2009.
 Taborspace rapidly grew, and the vision to share the successful collaborative model soon arose.
 In January of 2015 she founded Revive Community Commons.
 After having worked broadly in community development and business management as Taborspace’s Program Director for 7 years, she made a career transition in 2016 to focus more specifically on financial management.
 She currently works for Earthtones Music Therapy as their Chief Financial Officer.